How Long Should a Tooth Hurt After a Filling

 What Exactly is Tooth Sensitivity?

-What Causes Long Term Tooth Sensitivity or Discomfort?
+What Causes Long-Term Tooth Sensitivity or Discomfort?

-Long term tooth sensitivity after dental work can be caused by a variety of reasons.
+Prolonged long term tooth sensitivity after dental work can be caused by a variety of reasons.
 These include:

-- Cracks and damage
+• Cracks and Damage

 If this is the case, you can:

-- Allergic reaction can cause sensitivity
+• Allergic reactions can cause sensitivity.

 Finally, if you’re allergic to the tooth filling material that is used, the filling can also become sensitive.
 If you have had an allergic reaction in the past, be sure to tell your dentist before receiving a filling procedure.